pleabargain/EnglishHelpsYourCareer/grammar elements verbs.md

 # realize realize (d) (reg)
 - When I was a child I realized that I didn't like snails at all because they are slimy.
+- We didn't realize that there was a problem until it was until late.
 - She realized that her phone was missing.
 - After realizing that my phone was missing, I tried to call it.